Active Substance: zonisamide

 The medicine can only be obtained with a prescription.

 How is Zonegran used?

-When used on its own in newly diagnosed patients, the recommended starting dose is 100 mg once a day for two weeks, which may be increased by 100 mg at intervals of two weeks.
+When Zonegran is used on its own in newly diagnosed adults, the recommended starting dose is 100 mg once a day for two weeks, which may be increased by 100 mg at intervals of two weeks.
 The usual maintenance dose is 300 mg a day.

-When Zonegran is used as an ‘add-on’ to existing treatment, the recommended starting dose is 25 mg twice a day.
-After one week the dose may be increased to 100 mg a day and then further increased in steps of 100 mg every week, depending on the patient’s response.
+When Zonegran is used as an ‘add-on’ to existing treatment in adults, the recommended starting dose is 25 mg twice a day.
+After one week the dose may be increased to 50 mg twice a day and then further increased in steps of 100 mg every week, depending on the patient’s response.
 Zonegran can be given once or twice a day after an appropriate dose is reached.
 The usual maintenance dose is between 300 and 500 mg a day.